water-Laboratory/PVLI-SLAM/README.md

 ## :eyes: Updates
 * [2026.01] We created the project and subsequently released the code and dataset.
+* [2026.04] This paper has been accepted by TIM2026 and a link will be provided after publication.
 * [later] We will present the entire dataset.